 Not surprisingly, the most in-demand, highest-paying jobs in the sustainability field are either in management or highly skilled engineering or scientific positions.
 There are also plenty of construction and technician jobs that offer a sound paycheck, but with substantially lower salaries than their managerial and scientific counterparts.
 Examples include:

 If salary is a person’s one-and-only priority, then he or she may want to consider becoming a Chief Sustainability Officer, or CSO.
 CSO is one of the highest paying occupations falling under the green jobs heading.
 A CSO is an executive-level position whose job is to oversee a corporation’s environmental or sustainability programs.
-There are as many ways to become a CSO as there are CSOs, but expect to need, at minimum, a master’s degree (MBA is likely) and spend many years acquiring work experience.
+There are as many ways to become a CSO as there are CSOs, but expect to need, at a minimum, a master’s degree (MBA is likely) and spend many years acquiring work experience.

 As with all corporate executive positions, compensation is substantial but varies widely depending on the size of the company.
 Notwithstanding, a salary in the mid-100,000s is not unusual.